3MAH/3mah.github.io/_pages/team.md

 ## Lead developers

-Simcoon, fedoo and Microgen are mainly developed and maintained by the 3MAH Team, jointly at the **laboratoire TIMC** (Université Grenoble Alpes) and the **I2M laboratory** (Université de Bordeaux).
+simcoon, fedoo and microgen are mainly developed and maintained by the 3MAH Team, jointly at the **laboratoire TIMC** (Université Grenoble Alpes) and the **I2M laboratory** (Université de Bordeaux).
 All projects are released under the GNU General Public License: GPL, version 3.

 | Name | Role | GitHub |
 |------|------|--------|